 White Chocolate S’mores

-I’m not a big fan of white chocolate, but if you are I imagine you’ll find this to be quite tasty.
+I’m not a big fan of white chocolate myself, but if you are I imagine you’ll find this to be quite tasty.

 You thought s’mores were already gooey enough?
 Add a layer of peanut butter and your favorite jam, and make sure there are plenty of napkins on hand!